roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 gcloud compute instances create storage-example --zone=us-central1-a --scopes=storage-rw --tags=http-server
 ```

-2. To allow access to our server from the web, create a firewall rule to allow incoming http traffic to any machines with the network tag "http-server."
+2. To allow access to our server from the web, create a firewall rule to allow incoming http traffic to any machines with the network tag `http-server`.
 You'll notice that's one of the options we used when creating the VM above.

 ``` bash
 gcloud compute firewall-rules create default-allow-http --direction=INGRESS --priority=1000  --action=ALLOW --rules=tcp:80 --source-ranges=0.0.0.0/0 --target-tags=http-server
 ```

-**Important Note:**
+**Important Note:**<br>
 By default, VMs on Compute Engine come with a Default Service Account that has Project Editor access.
 That is overkill for a typical application, but fortunately, also by default, the VM's ability to act against Google Cloud's APIs is further limited by scopes (this is only true when using the Compute Engine Default Service Account).
 Those scopes, by default, are set to allow writing to Cloud Operations, reading from Cloud Storage, and not much else.
 If you examine the above command we executed, you see we've elevated our access to read/write in Cloud Storage.
 An even better technique would be to create a new service account, custom tailored with the exact types of access we need.

 <!-- ------------------------ -->